 Frequency of intake

 Common side effects of hydrocodone use

 - drowsiness or a nagging feeling of fatigue

-- difficulty sleeping
+- difficulty breathing

-- loss of appetite
+- loss of consciousness

 Another condition that may occur in people who misuse opioids such as hydrocodone is

 The length of time that hydrocodone stays in the body varies from person to person.
 This is due to factors such as age, genetics, and the frequency of intake.
 Generally, one dose takes at least 18–24 hours to leave the body.

 There are certain risks associated with hydrocodone, especially in the case of long-term use.
 People taking hydrocodone should do so as a doctor instructs and report any side effects.